jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

 ### Technical Advisor (TA)
 * Suport SDT with specialist technical input.
 Requirements/design/review sessions etc.
+* Provides specific input to the project from the *perspective of those who will maintain* the solution.

 ### Workshop Facilitator (WF)
 * Manage workshop process and catalyst for prep and comms.